Everyone needs to travel to study, the issue is how far have you travelled and how does it affect your studies?

 Don't struggle with the English Language

-While most international students are perfectly competent in English by the time they arrive at university, it is completely normal for the same students to lose a little confidence once they start their classes.
-Technical terms, colloquialisms, academic sentence construction and vocabulary - all of these things can seem rather confusing and unfamiliar even to native English speaking students.
+While most international students are perfectly competent in English by the time they arrive at university, it's normal to lose a little confidence once classes start.
+Technical terms, colloquialisms, academic sentence construction and vocabulary - all of these things can seem confusing even to native English-speaking students.

-The important thing here is not to struggle alone with your English comprehension and expression, there is plenty of help available to you at the university.
-Often, as we have said above, just putting your hand up and asking to have something explained to you will be enough to help you over some difficulties in academic English.
+The important thing here is not to struggle alone with your English comprehension and expression.
+There is plenty of help available to you at the university.
+Often, just asking your tutor to explain something will be enough to help you over some difficulties in academic English.

-If you feel that you really aren't fully understanding some things being said in class, or that you are having difficulty expressing yourself clearly in discussions or written work, there are specialist tutors available to help you with this.
-It is a good idea to find these tutors as early as possible, so as to get help at the start of your course and not half way through when you are hopelessly confused.
+If you feel that you really aren't fully understanding some things being said in class, or you find it hard to express yourself clearly in discussions or written work, there are specialist tutors available to help you.
+It is a good idea to find these tutors as early as possible and get help at the start of your course, and not halfway through when you are confused.
 Of course, the best way to master another language is to have regular conversations with native speakers.

-It may be comforting to spend most of your time with a group of students from your own country, but make an effort to make friends with local students.
+It may be comforting to spend most of your time with a group of students from your own country but try to make friends with local students.
 Building relationships with home students is often the best way to settle in and gain confidence in your new learning environment.

 The university runs an English Language Conversation Class that is very useful as a way of practising your English communication skills.